vkarpov15/thecodebarbarian.com/lib/posts/20200304_github_app.md

-[GitHub Apps](https://developer.github.com/apps/) are a GitHub's preferred way to build more sophissticated functionality on top of GitHub.
+[GitHub Apps](https://developer.github.com/apps/) are a GitHub's preferred way to build more sophisticated functionality on top of GitHub.
 GitHub apps are a separate concept from [GitHub OAuth Apps](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/), which causes a lot of confusion.